Mun-Min/Credit_Risk_Classification/Resources/classification_report.md

   * 116 (FALSE NEGATIVES) --> The actual value is non-healthy and the predicted value is healthy

-`According to the confusion matrices, the number of False Postives drastically decreases indicating the model will classify healthy & non-healthy loans correctly .`
+`According to the confusion matrices, the number of False Postives drastically decreases indicating the model will classify healthy & non-healthy loans correctly.
+Based off of this analysis, I would recommend using Model 2 (Logistic Regression Model fitted with Balanced (oversampled) data.`

 ---